Ellypham92/predict-stock-price-using-scraped-data/README.md

 - FPT = FP / N
 - TPR = TP / P
 <br>
-We will compare model by using the AUV score.
+:white_check_mark: We will compare model by using the AUV score.
 AUC uses a system similar to academic letter grades:
 -  A: Outstanding = 0.9 to 1.0 <br>
 -  B: Excellent/ good = 0.8 to 0.9 <br>
 -  C: Acceptable/ fair = 0.7 to 0.8 <br>